Alistair Petrie

 Alistair Petrie (born 30 September 1970) is a British actor.
 He has starred in The Bank Job (2008), Cloud Atlas (2012), Rush (2013) and Rogue One: A Star Wars Story (2016).
-Petrie has also starred in the Channel 4 television series Utopia, the BBC One television series' The Night Manager, Sherlock, and Undercover and as Mr. Groff in the Netflix original comedy-drama series Sex Education.
+Petrie has also starred in the Channel 4 television series Utopia, the BBC One television series The Night Manager, Sherlock, and Undercover, and as Mr. Groff in the Netflix original comedy-drama series Sex Education.

-Early life
+Early life and education

-Petrie was born 30 September 1970 in Catterick, North Riding of Yorkshire.
-He was brought up in the Middle East, mainland Europe and East Africa.
+Alistair Petrie was born on 30 September 1970 in Catterick, North Yorkshire.
+He was brought up in the Middle East, mainland Europe, and East Africa.
 His father was an RAF fighter pilot.

 He trained at the London Academy of Music and Dramatic Art.

 Career

 Theatre

-Petrie spent his early career in theatre around the country before joining the RSC where productions included Shakespeare's Troilus and Cressida and Henrik Ibsen's Brand opposite Ralph Fiennes.
-In 2005, he joined the National Theatre, where he stayed for 28 months performing in His Dark Materials, Shakespeare's Henry IV alongside Sir Michael Gambon and David Edgar's Playing With Fire.
-Other theatre work includes The Earl of Wessex in the 2015 West End Production of Shakespeare in Love.
+Petrie spent his early career in theatre around the country before joining the RSC, where productions included Shakespeare's Troilus and Cressida and Henrik Ibsen's Brand opposite Ralph Fiennes.
+In 2005, he joined the National Theatre, where he stayed for 28 months performing in His Dark Materials, Shakespeare's Henry IV alongside Sir Michael Gambon, and David Edgar's Playing With Fire.
+Other theatre work includes The Earl of Wessex in the 2015 West End production of Shakespeare in Love.
 In 2008, Petrie played the lead role of Man in Mine, Shared Experience at the West Yorkshire Playhouse, Leeds.